fancyDevelopment/Fancy.SchemaFormBuilder/README.md

 ## Walkthrough
 For a base introduction on how to use the library have a look at [this blog post](http://www.fancy-development.net/how-to-create-nice-interactive-html-5-forms-the-easy-way)

-For a better understand you should have a base knowledge of the [angular-schema-form](https://github.com/Textalk/angular-schema-form) project.
+For a better understanding you should have a base knowledge of the [angular-schema-form](https://github.com/Textalk/angular-schema-form) project.

+Also have a look at the [Sample Application](https://github.com/fancyDevelopment/Fancy.SchemaFormBuilder/tree/master/src/Fancy.SchemaFormBuilder.Sample) which shows you a complete end to end example on how to use the library based on ASP.NET Core.

 ## Live Editor
 Try out [Schema Form Builder Studio](http://fancydevelopment-schemaformbuilderstudio.azurewebsites.net "Schema Form Builder Studio") for live examples and use it to design your DTOs.

-More Documentation is comming, stay tuned!